Are You an Alum?

 Kanchuka Dharmasiri currently Assistant Professor of Theater, University of Peradeniya, Peradeniya, Sri Lanka.
 Her dissertation topic was “Transgressing Space and Subverting Hierarchies: A Comparative Analysis of Street Theater Groups in Sri Landa, India and the United States.”
 Her interests include postcolonial theory, travel literature, women's studies, visual culture, translation, and theatre, particularly modern Sinhala theatre from the fifties to the present.
 She actively engaged in theatre in Sri Lanka with her translations and productions of plays, including a recent production of Ionesco’s The Bald Soprano. email@example.com.

-Nahir I. Otaño is currently a Postdoctoral Fellow at the University of Pennsylvania.
+Nahir I. Otaño is currently Assistant Professor in Early British Literature at Beloit College and was a Postdoctoral Fellow at the University of Pennsylvania.
 Her dissertation was on medieval Arthurian texts and related materials in the Celtic (Welsh and Irish), Iberian, and Scandinavian peripheries.
 By reimagining medieval Arthurian literature as transnational, she explored the various forms of interactions between these different societies with particular focus on the relationship between kings and their subjects.
 She also studied the use of medieval imagery by Caribbean writers and Medievalism in Popular Culture.
-One of her long term goals is to provide translations of Nordic and Irish myths into Latin American Spanish. email@example.com
+One of her long term goals is to provide translations of Nordic and Irish myths into Latin American Spanish. firstname.lastname@example.org

 Anna Strowe is currently Assistant Professor of Translation and Interpreting Studies, University of Manchester, Manchester, United Kingdom.
 Her dissertation, "‘Io scrittore’: Authorial Self-Construction in Renaissance Italian Literature and its Translation into English,” explored the relationships between author, text, and audience in the late medieval and early modern Italian novella and the ways in which those relationships are altered through translation as the novella moves to England.
 Her research interests include translation, late medieval and early modern literature, and book history.
 Two articles related to her dissertation have been published. email@example.com